Fergus-Boyd/content-audit-review-tool/docs/TRANSFORMATION.md

 # Data Transformation

 This readme file explains how content, analytics, and crawl data are cleaned, standardised and joined together.
-This readme DOES NOT cover data collection, which is handled through various different pipelines.
+This notebook DOES NOT cover data collection, which is handled through various different pipelines.
 All functions needed for this process can be found in the `data_creation` module:

  ```